Mrtrmrt/MATLAB/README.md

 Here you can find my MATLAB implementation for set of various physics and math problems.
 Most of them are dedicated to aerodynamics and plasma physics

-motion.m - is a function, which solves Newton-Lorentz equation for charged particles using nuverical integration by Runge-Kutta method
+motion.m - is a function, which solves Newton-Lorentz equation for charged particles using numerical integration by Runge-Kutta method

 poloidal_field_2.m - is a function, which calculates magnetic field of a current loop, using elliptic integrals

 Graphs.m - is a program, which creates and plots the magnetic fields constituents distribution around tokamak